tbesemer/sros/README_help.txt

 Primary Make All Build Targets:

-  all:                     #  Configure and Build Everything
+  all:                     #  Configure and Build Everything for
+			   #  the Initramfs Install.

+  buildroot_production:	   #  Build Buildroot for Production; cleans
+                           #  the old tree out.

+  buildroot_production_clean:	   #  Build Buildroot for Production
+                                   #  without cleaning old tree.

+  synrad_legacy_all:       #  Build a tar file to install on legacy
+                           #  system for testing upgrade.

   clean:                   #  Clean Everything

 Buildroot Management Targets: